ionic-team/vscode-ionic/roadmap.md

 - Detect Capacitor CLI and fallback to it for non-ionic projects
 - Update doc page of plugin with good descriptions and examples
 - Show icon change when running
+- View app in VS Code window
 - Support @angular project upgrades (ie multiple package update)
 - On Web projects that are Angular based hook up dist or configured folder
 - For packages put scopes in a tree.
 Eg @capacitor, @ionic etc
+- Recommend: Capacitor 2 to 3 migration
+- Recommend applying exact version numbers in package.json rather than ~ or ^

 - Check for LTS support of npm and node and recommend updating
 - If `package.json` detected but no `node_modules` folder yet then let the user know that you are running npm install